laminar-protocol/oracle-server/README.md

 * `SUB_ENDPOINT`: node endpoint, could be `http`/`https` or `ws`/`wss`.

 For Laminar Chain, set `FEED_LAMINAR` as `true`; For Acala Network, set `FEED_ACALA` as `true`.

+#### API Server

+With `API_KEY` set, an API server would be spinned up for querying and modifying oracle server states.

+The default port number would be `3000`, to use a different one, set the `API_PORT` env variable.